 I know exactly what it’s like to have dreams and ambitions, and how it feels to start, nurture and grow a good business.
 I’ve experienced the good times when it felt like we could take on the world and win, which we quite often did!

 I’ve also been to the dark side, experienced lots of sleepless nights, angst about the mortgage, fear about where the next contract would come from and the guilt of not focusing enough on family and friendships.
-I’ve stared down that black hole on several occasions.
+I’ve been to the brink and stared down that black hole on several occasions.

 Creating a business, building a team and caring for clients is a real privilege.
-It’ss also a massive responsibility with many moments – of self-doubt, insecurity, confusion, anxiety and downright fear.
+It’s also a massive responsibility with many moments of self-doubt, insecurity, confusion, anxiety and downright fear.

 Most of us starting a business know what we want to achieve for it – and ourselves – and how we want to feel when we get home at night.

 I realised that I’m not the only one who lost sight of all of that and gradually became overwhelmed by the pressures of keeping employees, clients, suppliers – and family – happy, delivering the work at the right time and quality, sending the invoice and paying the salaries and the mortgage.

 I was the one who ended up making a living but not really making a life.

 There was negativity, frustration and a lack of fulfilment.
 I was spending too much time at night awake, anxious and starting each day feeling ill at ease.
 There was a feeling that there was something missing in life, something didn’t feel quite right.